A Guide to Dog Interactive Feeding

 Interactive feeding doesn’t have to be complicated.
 Simply scattering your dogs food on the floor or in the garden is a fabulous way to make dinner more exciting.

 The trick is to start slow and increase the difficulty as your pooch gets more confident.
 Start with scattering food over a hard surface indoors or outdoors.
 Once your dog gets better at using their nose, pop out a few piles of food for them to find.
-Eventually you can really increase the difficulty (and excitement) and hide pieces of food under items such as plant pots.
+Eventually you can really increase the difficulty (and excitement) and hide pieces of food under items such as plant pots or cushions.

 Create a DIY Game